agrc/geocoding-toolbox/README.md

 The table can be joined on the unique record identifier to reconnect the results with the original data.
 The [make xy event layer](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/make-xy-event-layer.htm) tool can be used to create points from the x, y values to spatially view the locations in a map.

+ArcMap versions of this tool can be found in the [desktop-python-2](https://github.com/agrc/geocoding-toolbox/tree/desktop-python-2) branch.

 ### Build and Install

 - `AGRC Geocode Tools.tbx` is the distributable ArcGIS tool box.
 The tool box script must be exported and then re-imported after any changes to `GeocodeAddressTable.py`